Egg Salad is bright, fresh, and packed with flavor. Whether piled onto bread, wrapped in a pita, or served with crackers, it’s always a hit.

 Egg Salad

-Once I perfected hard-boiled eggs, I knew it was time to nail the ultimate Egg Salad.
+Once I perfected hard-boiled eggs, I knew it was time to create the ultimate Egg Salad.

-After lots of testing, I’ve found the perfect balance of creamy, flavorful, and herby.
-This salad is not only packed with protein and flavor, but it’s also quick, budget-friendly, and super satisfying.
+After lots of testing, I found the perfect balance of creamy, herby, and flavorful.
+It’s quick, budget-friendly, and so satisfying.
 And the best part?
-The whole family loves it—win!
+The whole family loves it!

-I used to wait for Easter dinner leftovers to make egg salad but that’s changed, this egg salad will be on repeat year round.
+I used to wait for Easter dinner leftovers to make egg salad, but not anymore.
+This one’s on repeat all year long!

 Quick Tip